amhsirak/jsonwiz/README.md

 }
 ```
 ## Pass JSON values
 It is possible to add entire JSON fragments to your file by replacing an existing object/creating a new object.
-Recommended to use `--type` object to correctly parse your value as JSON when applying to the document.
-Make sure to properly escape your quotes, when attempting this.
+Recommended to use `--type` object to correctly parse your value as JSON when applying to the document. *Make sure to properly escape your quotes when attempting this.*

 ```
 jsoncli set example.json person.address '{\"city\":\"Mumbai\"}' --type object